pyodide/pyodide/docs/development/meta-yaml.md

 For instance, when building `libxml`, `zlib` needs to be built for WASM first, and so it's a host dependency.
 This is unrelated to the fact that the build system might already have `zlib` present.

+### `requirements/executable`

+A list of executables that are required when building a package.

+Note that this key exists just to tell users which executables are required to build a certain package, and it doesn't install the executable, unlike conda.

 ## `test`

 ### `test/imports`